bryan-lunt-supercomputing/blue-waters-pytorch/README.md

     - v1.5.0
         Works with CUDA.
         Works with MPI.
         Does NOT do MPI and CUDA together.
-(This is a limitation in Shifter on BW.
-It may eventually be fixed.)
+(No CUDA-Aware MPI on BW.)
         Has MKL DNN support. etc.
     - v1.8.0
         Newest pytorch api (so far).